 Why Do Some Companies Pay Dividends?

-These ideal investors are often retirees who are looking for a reliable source of income for themselves now and as an investment for their children and grandchildren.
+These ideal investors are often retirees who are looking for a reliable source of income for themselves now or as an investment for their children and grandchildren.

 Step 1: Research quality stocks with low volatility